 Some of my major administrative work includes Chair of the Queen’s University International Centre Council (1998-2006) and Undergraduate Chair of the Department of Political Studies (2015-2017 and 2004-06).
 I have been Educator in Residence at the Centre for Teaching & Learning.
 From 2010 to 2012, I was Chair of the proposed Teaching and Learning Centre Building Committee and also served on the Board of McGill-Queen’s University Press and have served on its Publications Review Board.

-I am a member of the Advertising Review Board for the Auditor General of Ontario, a board that enforces legislation regulating government advertising in Ontario.
+For over a decade, I was a member of the Advertising Review Board for the Auditor General of Ontario, a board that enforces legislation regulating government advertising in Ontario.
 In 2016 I was part of an expert panel for Elections Nova Scotia with respect to government communications which produced a report called A Question of Fairness: Regulating Government Communications and Government Advertising in Nova Scotia.
-In the past, I have provided advice to the Auditor General of Canada on government advertising and sponsorship (which led to the Gomery Commission), and provided advice to the U.K. and New Zealand governments on citizens’ assemblies.
+In 2002 and again in 2018, I provided advice to the Auditor General of Canada on government advertising (which in 2002 led to the Gomery Commission).
+I have also been asked to provide advice to the U.K. and New Zealand governments on citizens’ assemblies.

 I have also been active in debates around electoral reform most recently having providing advice to parliament’s 2017 Select Committee on Electoral Reform and BC’s 2018 Referendum on electoral reform.